philipturner/home-built-stm/README.md

 ## May 10, 2025

 The tombstoned capacitor was fixed by applying concentrated flux and going in with a pre-tinned iron.
-The capacitor immediately adjusted its orientation, and further tip approaches added solder volume to the disconnected pad.
+The capacitor immediately adjusted its orientation.
+Further tip approaches added solder volume to the disconnected pad.

 <p align="center">
 &nbsp;